Sang-Min-Park/Sang-Min-Park/README.md

 <h2>💡 About Me</h2>

-- 🎓 B.S. in Electronic & Electrical Engineering, Chung-Ang University (Seoul, Korea)
+- 🎓 B.S. in Electronic & Electrical Engineering, **Chung-Ang University (Seoul, Korea)**
-- 🧠 3.5+ years of experience in ASIC RTL design and verification at LX Semicon (formerly LG Silicon Works)
+- 🧠 3.5+ years of experience in ASIC RTL design and verification at **LX Semicon (formerly LG Silicon Works)**
 - 🔍 Specialized in **Display Driver IC (DDIC)**
 - 🧩 Proficient in Verilog, with hands-on ATE validation
-- 🌎 Aspiring graduate student in **Soc Design and Hardware Acceleration**
+- 🌎 Aspiring graduate student in **SoC Design and Hardware Acceleration**
-- 🛠 Interested in **RTL-to-Silicon prototyping, low-power ASIC systems, and many-core accelerator design**
+- 🛠 Interested in **Many-core accelerator design, low-power ASIC systems, and RTL-to-Silicon prototyping**

 ---